nicoviscusi/Project_1_ML/README.md

 ## Installation of the repository
 To run this repository, please make sure that you have python installed.
-To use the code, please open a terminal, go to your desired directory and clone this repository with (make sure that [GIT](https://git-scm.com/) is installed on your device):
+To use the code, please open a terminal, go to your desired directory and clone this repository(make sure that [GIT](https://git-scm.com/) is installed on your device).
+You can use the HTTPS URL as follow:
 ```
 git clone https://github.com/TitBro/Project_1_ML.git
 ```

 ## Organisation of the repository
 This repository consists of 2 directories: